eymeter/lumot/readme.md

 <br>Reminder - You have to be the owner of the server to do this.</br>
 <br>After setupping your bot, use /edit command to give your bot a name.</br>
 <br>To make your staff members be able to edit the bot, use /addstaff command to add staff role names.
 Use /delstaff if you did something wrong.</br>
+<br>Good job!
+Now, write /activate to active your bot.
+You can deactivate it by /deactivate later.</br>
 <br>Now, after setupping, just write something like "im good", and it will reply with your customized messages!\n</br>